• Skip to primary navigation

 How Long Does This Rice Last In The Fridge?

-Any leftover Cheesy Spanish Rice may be stored in an airtight container for 4-5 days in the fridge.
+Any leftover Spanish rice may be stored for 2-3 days in an airtight container in the refrigerator.

 Be sure to allow the rice to cool completely before transferring to the fridge for storage.